bob1de/hass-apps/docs/apps/heaty/temperature-expressions.rst

 e.g. based on the state of entities.

-To work around this limitation, you could include a schedule snippet as shown in the previous example, but this moves the rule declaration away from the location they are actually included at and thus can make your schedules difficult to understand.
-Schedule snippets are primarily meant for situations in which you want to re-use the same set of rules in different locations.
+To work around this limitation, you could include a schedule snippet as shown in the previous example, but this moves the declaration of rules away from the location they are actually included at and thus can make your schedules difficult to understand.
+Schedule snippets are primarily meant for situations in which you want to re-use the same set of rules at different locations.

 This is the point at which the ``SkipSubSchedule()`` result type comes into play.
 Return it from the temperature expression of a rule with a